Bismarck Marathon puts plans in place to run

 Several safety precautions are being taken for this year’s events, most notably races being held on three different days to avoid jamming people together.

 All of the kids’ events will be held on Thursday, Sept.
-17. The 5K and 10K will be held on Friday (Sept.
+17. The 5K and 10K will be run on Friday (Sept.
 18), with the full and half marathon on Saturday (Sept.
 19).

 On top of that, race starting times will be spaced out, and each race will have multiple wave starts.